devkral/django-fast-iprestrict/README.md

 # since django-fast-ratelimit 7.3, rate is not required anymore for older versions add stub rate
 # Note: stub rates like 0/s will still raise Disabled
-# Note: you must specify a default rate when having in iprestrict ratelimitrule without a rate, otherwise it crashes
+# Note: 1/s is used as the default rate for django-fast-ratelimit 8.0.0.
+This way rates can be passed to iprestrict
 r = ratelimit.get_ratelimit(key="django_fast_iprestrict.apply_iprestrict", groups="groupname", rate="1/s")

 # or when only checking ips and not pathes (when pathes are available)